The Tahoe to Yosemite Trail

 UNMAINTAINED TRAIL SECTION UPDATES

-Though describing a great route through the Sierras, the real gift of Winnett's fine book is that it, and his long list of High Sierra guides are still stimulating backpackers to explore every trail in the Sierra as well as this nifty alternative to the Pacific Crest Trail route through the North Sierra Nevada.
+Though describing a great route through the Sierras, the real gift of Winnett's fine book is that it, and his long list of High Sierra guides are still stimulating backpackers to explore every trail in the Sierra as well as the TYT's nifty alternative to the Pacific Crest Trail route through the North Sierra Nevada.

 Be careful: The Tahoe to Yosemite Trail is a gateway drug to even greater High Sierra engagement and experiences.